SiddSai/ECS_165A_Project/README.md

 Hello!
-This is EEC 165A project
+This is ECS 165A project